Norman Bentwich

 Norman de Mattos Bentwich (28 February 1883 – 8 April 1971) was a British barrister and legal academic.
 He was the British-appointed attorney-general of Mandatory Palestine and a lifelong Zionist.

 Biography

 Early life

 Norman Bentwich was the oldest son of British Zionist Herbert Bentwich.
-He attended St Paul's School in London and Trinity College, Cambridge, where he was said to be the "favorite pupil" of John Westlake.
+He attended St Paul's School in London and Trinity College, Cambridge, where he was said to be the "favourite pupil" of John Westlake.

 Bentwich was a delegate at the annual Zionist Congresses from 1907 to 1912.
 He paid his first visit to Palestine in 1908.

 He was commissioned in the Egyptian Camel Transport Corps on 1 January 1916.
 He was awarded the Military Cross and, in 1919, received the OBE.